 This item was last sold on : 06/24/17

-Sugarloaf pineapples are available in the mid-to-late summer months.
+Sugarloaf pineapples are available year-round, with a peak season in mid-to-late summer.

-Sugarloaf pineapples are an excellent source of manganese and a good source of potassium, calcium, vitamin C and fiber.
-They also contain magnesium, phosphorus, copper, folate and vitamins B1 and B6.
-The all-around nutritious fruit has anti-inflammatory benefits as well as digestive and immune support.
+Sugarloaf pineapples are an excellent source of manganese, and a good source of potassium, calcium, vitamin C and fiber.
+They also contain magnesium, phosphorus, copper, folate, and vitamins B1 and B6.
+Their overall nutritional content provides digestive and immune support, as well as anti-inflammatory benefits.

 Recipes that include Sugar Loaf Pineapple.
 One is easiest, three is harder.

 |Inspired Taste||Spicy Avocado and Pineapple Salsa|

 |eCurry||Anarosher Chutney – Indian Spiced Pineapple Chutney|

 Someone spotted Sugar Loaf Pineapple using the Specialty Produce app for iPhone and Android.

 Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.